bento-platform/bento/docs/migrating_to_2_11.md

 # Set this to a random secret value
 BENTOV2_SESSION_SECRET=some-long-random-string

-# This used to be set by default in bento.env, but now needs explicit setting in local.env
+# These used to be set by default in bento.env, but now needs explicit setting in local.env
-BENTOV2_KATSU_DB_PASSWORD=devpassword123
+BENTOV2_KATSU_APP_SECRET=some-long-random-string
+BENTOV2_KATSU_DB_PASSWORD=some-long-random-string

+# This used to be set by default in bento.env; same as above
+BENTOV2_GOHAN_ES_PASSWORD=some-long-random-string
 ```

 Remove any lines which look like the following: